yoember/yoember.github.io/index.md

     controller.set('libraries', model.libraries);
     controller.set('books', model.books);
     controller.set('authors', model.authors);

+    this._super(controller, model);
   }
 });
 ```

-RSVP tries to download all three requested models, and only returns with a fulfilled state if all are retrieved successfully.
+`Ember.RSVP.hash` tries to download all three requested models, and only returns with a fulfilled state if all are retrieved successfully.

 In the `setupController` hook, we split up the models into their own controller property.
+(As a good practice, we finally call the `this._super(controller, model)` also.)

-Actually, you can skip this step.
-If you skip, you have to use `model.libraries`, `model.books` properties in your controller and in your template.
-Other option, if you have a controller, you can make an alias there, so other developers can immediately see where those property data come from with checking the Controller file only.
-(You can see the alternative "alias version" on my github repo.)
+(Of course there are alternative solutions.
+One of them is omitting the `setupController` and in this case we would use `model.libraries`, `model.books` properties in our controller and template directly.
+Other option, if you have a controller, you can make an alias there and assign `model.libraries` to `libraries`, so other developers can immediately see where those property data come from with checking the Controller file only.
+Ex.: `libraries: Ember.computed.alias('model.libraries')`.)

 ### Short summary of route hooks